Signing for approval

 Approving a whitelisted address

-What do I need to have in order to sign a request?
+What do I need to digitally sign a request?

 🚧